Overview of Foreclosures on Business Property

-Foreclosure is a process by which a bank or other creditor takes back a property from the debtor because the debtor has defaulted (failed to keep up the payments or to comply with other loan terms).
+Foreclosure is a process by which a bank or other creditor takes back property from the debtor because the debtor has defaulted (failed to keep up the payments or to comply with other loan terms).
 Foreclosure is administered under the laws of individual U.S. states.
-Here are some common questions about foreclosure.

 A business buys a building or other property from a bank or other creditor.
 The creditor requires a security interest in the property, in case the borrower fails to pay.
 The purchase agreement contains a clause that allows the creditor to take back the property if the borrower defaults.
 In some cases, an acceleration clause is included in the agreement, which means the borrower may owe the entire amount if the loan is in default.